erikngigi/install-guide-archlinux/README.md

 # iwctl -P "PASSPHRASE" station wlo1 connect "NETWORKNAME"
 ```

-Ping archlinux website to make sure we are online:
+Ping the Goggle DNS servers to make sure we are online:

 ```
 # ping -c 5 8.8.8.8